Town of Southampton

 As KHTO is a land-locked airport, it is recommended that pilots transitioning to/from the primary routes to the airport follow the defined, narrow arrival/departure paths, sometimes referred to as "transition" routes below (see map).

-NOVEMBER, the recommended arrival route is, by far, the longest overland transition to KHTO and severely impacts many hamlets in the Town of Southampton.
-See sub page for impacts on Town of Southampton.
+NOVEMBER, the recommended arrival route is, by far, the longest transition over populated areas and severely impacts many hamlets in the Town of Southampton, yet it is the primary approach route.
+See map below.

 ECHO, recommended for arrivals and departures (when NOVEMBER routes are weather restricted), impacts the Northwest Woods in East Hampton and often affects residents on the North Fork as well.
 See Northwest and North Fork sub pages for impacts on those areas.

-The people responsible for recommending the "voluntary" transition paths are the airport manager, in consultation with the KHTO air traffic control chief, and the Eastern Region Helicopter Council.
+The decision makers responsible for recommending the "voluntary" transition paths are the airport manager, in consultation with the KHTO air traffic control chief, and the Eastern Region Helicopter Council.